GaganBehrh/Student_performance_analysis/README.md

 ![image](https://user-images.githubusercontent.com/63474017/185103022-162bf476-6202-4627-bef3-7879613e4ea9.png)

-Feature 2: Get Averages/percentage for the students Here the user can choose to obtain the name, percentage and grade of the student with maximum score along wit the total of the marks obtained by each student
+Feature 2: Get Averages/percentage for the students Here the user can choose to obtain the name, percentage and grade of the student with maximum score along with the total of the marks obtained by each student

 ![image](https://user-images.githubusercontent.com/63474017/185103371-dc1676cd-80e5-45d6-a90f-437f7395f8c6.png)